mattsemar/dsp-personal-logistics/readme.md

 Click the `Install with Mod Manager` link above.

 ## Changelog

+#### v1.4.0
+* Added options to keep Mecha fuel and warpers topped off from player inventory (see Mecha section for more info)
+* Updated Incoming Items UI to include amount incoming and changed font to match game UI a little better

 #### v1.3.1
 Bugfix, fixed issue where planetary bot speed (vs interplanetary vessel speed) would be used for players who have not unlocked warp drive capability.
 (Thanks to Tivec for bug report)